aymanggv/data-warehouse-project/README.md

 ## Acknowledgements

-This project was inspired by [Data with Baraa]'s tutorial on [SQL Data Warehouse from Scratch | Full Hands-On Data Engineering Project].
+This project was inspired by [Data with Baraa's](https://www.youtube.com/@DataWithBaraa) tutorial on [SQL Data Warehouse from Scratch] (https://www.youtube.com/watch?v=9GVqKuTVANE).